richtastic/ff/src/3DR/wiki/app.md

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-

+_iterateGraphSequential

+SEQUENTIAL:
+	- graph
+		- cameras [all cameras]
+		- points [all CURRENTLY COMPLETED 3D points]
+		- views [all CURRENTLY COMPLETED VIEWS]
+	- putative - [initial view graph]
+		- views: absolute view matrixes
+		- transforms: pairwise matrixes [need: count, errorR, errorF, idA, idB]
+	- sequence [sequence of views to load]
+		- views:
+			- id [id of view to load]
+			- images/adjacent: [array of all view IDs to load - including self]
+			-

+- determining view load sequence:
+	- first view = best connectivity:
+		- eg: SUM( edge/error )
+	- incrementally add a new view to the new graph based on connectivity to edges in new graph
+		- eg: SUM( edge/error )
+		-> prefer views w/ more edges but weaker weights rather than fewer edges but stronger weights [want more images to load]
+		- images to load:
+			- A) first connection - ordered on weights
+			- B) next connections - ordered on weights
+			-> up to min( ~ 6 images, images in new graph + 1)

 - does the camera K matrix need to be iterated on?

 -> fair amount of points are in a wrong spot